beveridges/mvc_calculator/docs_site/docs/user-guide.md

 ### Batch Processing

-Batch processing lets you run the MVC calculation across all sensors at once.
+Batch processing lets you run the MVC calculation across multiple sensors at once.
 Each sensor appears in a separate tab (one tab per .mat file), so you can easily navigate and verify the data before or after running the batch.

-1. Repeat the '[Processing a single file](#processing-a-single-file)' for each tab (.mat file)
-2. **Red indicators** will show which sensors still need selections
-3. Once all sensors have selections, click **Process**
-4. Results are calculated for all sensors simultaneously

 1. Select bursts for each sensor
    Move through the tabs and repeat the steps described in [Processing a single file](#processing-a-single-file) for each .mat file.
 This involves reviewing the signal in the plotting area and selecting the required burst regions.

 2. Use the red indicators as a guide
-   Tabs with red indicators show which sensors still require burst selections.
+   If you accidently press the **Batch calculate MVC** befaore all bursts are selectin in all tabs, tabs with red indicators show which sensors still require burst selections.
    Tabs lose the indicator once valid selections have been made (see[Figure 5](#fig-red-in-tabs)

 3. Ensure all sensors have valid selections
    Batch processing can only begin once every sensor (every tab) has at least one valid burst selection.

 4. Click the **Batch calculate MVC** button
-   Once all selections are complete, press Process to run the MVC calculation for all sensors simultaneously.
+   Once all selections are complete, press the **Batch calculate MVC** button to run the MVC calculation for all sensors simultaneously.

 5. View results
    The software will: